 For the best service, the hottest water and tubs big enough to practice your backstroke, stop in to Feunte Saludable which has earned our Drifters Recommendation.
 Bathhouses in Los Baños are nothing fancy but are certainly a great way to relax after a long hike.
 Stepping into the cool mountain air after a soak (and a few cans of Gallo) is an experience not to be missed!

 Although there are plenty of things to do in Xela, independent exploration is often overlooked by tourists.
 The Fuentes Georginas hot springs near Xela – worth a visit themselves – only represent a bit of the geothermal activity in the area.
-For some rather unique and authentic hot springs near Xela, definitely visit any of the establishments in Los Baños and don’t forget the natural saunas at Los Vahos.
-As for hikes near Xela, there is plenty of opportunity for stunning, independent trekking through nearby villages and countryside.
+For some rather unique and authentic hot springs near Xela, visit any of the establishments in Los Baños and don’t forget the natural saunas at Los Vahos.
+As for hikes near Xela, you’ll find plenty of opportunity for stunning, independent trekking through nearby villages and countryside.
 Get out and see more!